Brand Safety: A Sure Shot Guide | 07 Nov, 2022

 1. It Safeguards Your Reputation

 It’s important to ensure that your brand is in good standing among the clients and the industry at large.
-80% consumers will stop or reduce buying products advertised across extreme or violent content.
+80% of consumers will stop or reduce buying products advertised across extreme or violent content.
 The type of content within which your brand is displayed will directly relate to how your brand is perceived.
-For example, if your ad messaging is placed within content describing natural disasters, that may paint your brand in a negative light.
+For example, if your ad messaging is placed within range describing natural disasters, that may paint your brand in a negative light.
 Therefore, putting brand safety measures in place will help to safeguard your reputation and build trust with your consumers.

 2. It Helps You Stay Competitive